19 Spectacular Ways to Organize Shoes in Small Spaces

 You can achieve a similar effect in a narrow space with tension rods or curtain rods, too.

-16. Organize Shoes With a Sturdy, Pouch-Free Door Shoe Rack
+16. Organize Shoes With a Sturdy Over-the-Door Shoe Rack

-I found this sturdy solution that fits up to 30 pairs of shoes and has no pouches to deal with:
+I found this sturdy solution that fits up to 16 pairs of shoes (even adult sizes):

 17. Store Shoes in a Functional Piece of Furniture